-To qualify for an endorsement in Environmental Science a student must be a Biology or Chemistry or Geography or Geology major and complete the 360 point requirements for the BSc.
+To qualify for an endorsement in Environmental Science, a student must be a Biology or Chemistry or Geography or Geology major and complete the 360 points requirements for the Bachelor of Science.
 Of those 360 points, 252 points must come from the courses listed below and meet the following requirements:

-- (a) At least 98 points must be outside the major with no more than 54 points outside the major at 100 level. - (b) No more than a total of 108 points of the 252 points can be at 100-level. - (c) At least 56 points at 300-level.
+- (a) At least 108 points at the 100-level with at least 54 points at the 100-level outside the major. - (b) At least 88 points at the 200-level with at least 44 points at the 200 level outside the major. - (c) At least 56 points at the 300-level.
 These points may be in the same subject as the major.